 We are looking forward to welcoming you to the Garden.
-We realise that many things will be different to when you last visited, so we’ve put together some FAQs which we hope will answer your questions and make visiting easier.
+We realise that many things are changing a lot at the moment, so we’ve put together some FAQs which we hope will answer your questions and make visiting easier.
 If you still have questions, please email or call us, details below.

 Will I have to wear a face covering?